opencaesar/oml-rosetta/README.md

 You can import existing OML projects or create new ones using the File->New or File->Import wizards.

-**Note**: When you have an OML project in the Project Explorer view, there is a filter that hides the Gradle `build` folder by default.
+> When you have an OML project in the Project Explorer view, there is a filter that hides the Gradle `build` folder by default.
 To disable that filter, click on the view's menu (in top right corner), and select `Filters and Customization` and then make sure `Gradle Build Folder` is unselected.

+## Run analysis tools

+Show the Gradle views by selecting Window -> Show View -> Other... -> Gradle -> (select both views) -> Open

+Once in Gradle Tasks view, choose from the view menu (the ... at the top right): Show All Tasks

+The Gradle Tasks view should show all your projects (from project explorer).
+Expand your project and navigate the specific tasks (e.g., other/build) in your gradle script.
+Double click on them to execute them.

+The following are common tasks:

+other/build: to build the project

+publishing/publishToMavenLocal: to publish to maven local

+other/startFuseki: to start a Fuseki server

+other/owlQuery: to run the SPARQL queries

+other/stopFuseki: to stop a Fuseki server

+> After each Gradle operation above, right click on the relevant project in Project Explorer view and select Refresh and inspect the results in the build folder

 ## OML Version
 For a list of available Rosetta versions, click [here](https://github.com/opencaesar/oml-rosetta/releases)